 Interested?
 Sign-up today

-Yorkshire & The Humber region, along with the RCN's Diversity and Equality Unit support local diversity champions with weekly email updates, customised training and development as well as a monthly in-depth briefing on specific diversity and equality issues.
-Find out more about diversity champions or contact Adele Bird, Regional Membership Development Facilitator, at: email@example.com.
+Yorkshire and the Humber region, along with the RCN's Diversity and Equality Unit support local diversity champions with weekly email updates, customised training and development as well as a monthly in-depth briefing on specific diversity and equality issues.
+Find out more about diversity champions or contact Adele Bird, Regional Membership Development Facilitator, at: firstname.lastname@example.org.